dwdii/GarudaUtil/README.md

 * User ID: Your gateway credential user name.
 Only specify the User ID and Password when using HDInsight gateway mode.

 * Password: Your gateway credential password.

-* CredentialUri: Deprecated.
-The protocol scheme and host of the gateway.
-Only specify the CredentialUri when using HDInsight gateway mode.

 * Request Timeout: The timeout in milliseconds of a given phoenix command or request to the phoenix server.
 I use 30000 in my tests and development.